cowcheng/huggingface-datasets-builder/README.md

 ## 🙌 Acknowledgments

-Special thanks to the Hugging Face team and the open-source community for their amazing tools and resources.
+Special thanks to the open-source community for their amazing tools and resources.

 > For more information, visit the Hugging Face Hub.